damap-org/damap-website/docs/blog/posts/early-look-common-dmp-api.md

   Normally, an API is not an exciting topic to read about.
 It is meant to plug two pieces of software together.
 However, much like a guitarist plugging in their instrument, the new common standard DMP API will let you do a lot more with your DMPs than before.
 In this blog post, we are taking a first look at the standard multiple DMP tool makers are working on as part of the OSTrails project and how it affects DAMAP.
 ---

 Normally, an API is not an exciting topic to read about.
 It is meant to plug two pieces of software together.
 However, much like a guitarist plugging in their instrument, the new common standard DMP API will let you do a lot more with your DMPs than before.
-In this blog post, we are taking a first look at the standard that multiple DMP tool makers are working on as part of the [OSTrails project](https://ostrails.eu/dmps) and how it affects DAMAP.
+In this blog post, we are taking a first look at the standard that multiple DMP tool makers are working on and how it affects DAMAP.

 <!-- more -->